January 2018 - Blog: Pressure measurement before and after the particulate filter

 August 2014 - Branding – Stands in new TT Electronics Corporate Design

 We are looking forward to the upcoming shows where we would like to meet you in several places in Europe.
 Our show stand includes the new refreshed Corporate Design and of course the latest product and technology information in Sensing and Control Transportation.

 We will keep you informed on our website and you are also invited to follow us on Twitter, LinkedIn or Xing.

-July 2014 - Students get an insight into world of TT Electronics – AB Mikroelektronik GmbH
+July 2014 - Students get an insight into world of AB Mikroelektronik GmbH

-AB Mikroelektronik in Salzburg , a company of TT Electronics sensing and Control Division, hosted a series of visits by more than 160 students from the technical high school and University of Salzburg in the last week in June.
+AB Mikroelektronik in Salzburg , hosted a series of visits by more than 160 students from the technical high school and University of Salzburg in the last week in June.
 It was the first visit of its kind and provided an opportunity to showcase the company, to electronics and material sciences students.
 All participants were given an insight into the electronics industry and generate interest in a future career with the TT Electronics group of companies.